Star Wars Universe Roleplaying Game

 • Move up to your Speed before your Action.

-• Cannot move after acting unless a trait or effect allows it.
+• Can not move after acting unless a trait or effect allows it.

 • Difficult terrain (rubble, water, snow) costs double movement.